Glamorgan will return to Colwyn Bay for a Specsavers County Championship fixture in 2018 against Warwickshire starting on 29 August.

 It's easy to reach by fast and frequent services from most parts of The UK.
 There’s a station at Colwyn Bay with a short car journey to the ground.
 For more information visit www.nationalrail.co.uk

 From Cardiff your journey will be just under 200 miles and will take you around 4 ½ hours, but there are several route options.
 For Sat Nav use the grounds postcode LL28 4LR or if you want a choice of routes visit www.theaa.com.
 For the latest traffic news visit: www.traffic-wales.com.

 National Express stops at Llandudno and other coastal towns.
 For more information visit www.gobycoach.com

-CLICK HERE to 2017 Glamorgan membership - Country Membership gives access to up to 5 days of domestic cricket per year for just £60 (early bird offer)
+CLICK HERE to go to 2018 Glamorgan membership - Country Membership gives access to up to 5 days of domestic cricket per year for just £60 (early bird offer)